Pergoveris solution for injection (Follitropin Alfa And Lutropin Alfa)

 Medical Conditions to Discuss

-Tell your doctor if you have premature menopause, thyroid or adrenal gland disorders, high prolactin levels, fibroid tumours in your uterus, kidney or liver disease, increased risk factors for blood clots (stroke, heart attacks), or porphyria or family history of porphyria.
+Discuss with your doctor if you have conditions such as premature menopause, thyroid disorders, kidney or liver disease, or a family history of blood clots.

 Pregnancy and Breastfeeding